-Classified Board of Directors; Founder Share Consent Right
+Classified Board of Directors

 Our Board will initially be divided into three classes, Class I, Class II and Class III, with members of each class serving staggered three-year terms.
 Our amended and restated memorandum and articles will provide that the authorized number of directors may be changed only by resolution of the Board.
-Additionally, prior to the completion of our initial business combination only holders of our Class B ordinary shares, which have been issued to our sponsor, are entitled to vote on the appointment of directors, which may make more difficult the removal of management and may discourage transactions that otherwise could involve payment of a premium over prevailing market prices for our securities.